luukdv/prlx/README.md

 # Parallax background

-A small (~500 bytes min + gzip), performance optimized jQuery plugin for parallax image backgrounds.
+A small (less than 1KB), performance optimized jQuery plugin for parallax image backgrounds.
 Aims to be as straight forward and semantic as possible, without tricks, hacks, element clones, layout thrashing, etc.

 ## Installation